-The Rocca al Mare Prisma supermarket and the Sikupilli Prisma hypermarket started to operate under the Finnish Prisma trademark in the fall of 2001, following the cooperation agreement signed between ETK (the Estonian Central Association of Consumer Societies) and Foodbaltic OY, a retail trade development firm, half owned by the German Consumer Society Coop, Schleswig-Holstein and the Finnish Consumer's Central Union, SOK (Suomen Osuuskaupan Keskuskunta).
-The Sikupilli Prisma hypermarket with a 10,000 square meter sales area, is considered the largest hypermarket in the Baltic States.
+The Rocca al Mare Prisma supermarket and the Sikupilli Prisma hypermarket started to operate under the Finnish Prisma trademark in the fall of 2001, following the cooperation agreement signed between ETK (the Estonian Central Association of Consumer Societies) and Foodbaltic OY, a retail trade development firm half owned by the German Consumer Society Coop, Schleswig-Holstein and the Finnish Consumer's Central Union, SOK (Suomen Osuuskaupan Keskuskunta).
+Prisma operates 4 supermarkets and acquired the Primo store recently.
+The Sikupilli Prisma hypermarket with a 10,000 square meter sales area, is among the largest hypermarkets in the Baltic States.

-ICA Baltic, the Swedish company with joint Norwegian and Dutch ownership (ICA-Ahold), currently has only two Rimi supermarket stores in Estonia.
-However, during the first half of 2002, four new Rimi stores are scheduled to be opened.
+ICA Ahold Baltic, the Swedish company with joint Norwegian and Dutch ownership (ICA-Ahold), currently has two Rimi supermarket stores in Estonia, run by RIMI Eesti, a daughter company.
+ICA now has 70 stores in the three Baltic countries, and plans to open 4 new stores in Tallinn in 2002.